-First of all, try automating routine tasks – in this way, you can free up some time and focus more on strategic objectives.
-These tools below can help curate and share content, analyze audience behaviour, check out competitors, and more.
+First of all, try automating routine tasks – this way, you can free up some time and focus more on strategic objectives.

 Here they are:

-- PromoRepublic is a multitasker if you happen to have more than one social media account.
-It also helps with creating and scheduling social media posts and analyzing results — a total must-have social media tool for business, specifically, for a person who has to do it all.
+- PromoRepublic is a multitasker if you have more than one social media account.
+It also helps with creating and scheduling social media posts and analyzing results.
+It’s a must-have social media tool for business, specifically for someone who has to do it all.

-- TweetDeck helps to organize, engage and manage your Twitter account: get mentions for an account, show the updates from a list of Twitter accounts or results from a specific search.
+- TweetDeck helps to organize, engage and manage your Twitter account.
+Plus, get mentions, and show the updates from a list of accounts or results from a specific search.

-- Quuu are specialists in curating content for social media, sending you daily, hand-curated content suggestions that can be auto-posted to your social profiles via your scheduler of choice.
+- Quuu are specialists in curating content for social media, sending you daily content suggestions that can be auto-posted to your social profiles via your scheduler of choice.

 - Quuu Promote provides excellent opportunities for content marketing.
-You add your content to the app, and they match your content up with the most relevant users on Quuu’s platform.
-These people then tweet your content to their followers and post it to their connected Facebook and LinkedIn profiles – connecting you and your content with a relevant sharer and new audiences.
+You add your content to the app, and they match it up with the most relevant users on Quuu’s platform.
+These people then tweet your content to their followers and post it to their connected Facebook, Twitter, and LinkedIn profiles – connecting you and your content with new audiences.

 Alternatively, you can check the map of marketing services providers to see if any of them suit your needs.
-Remember that priorities are great, but you have to be realistic about how much work you can do in a day as a one-person marketing team.
-Good luck with your social marketing!
+Remember that priorities are great, but you must be realistic about how much work you can do in a day as a one-person marketing team.